dgpeter/technical_test/README.md

 ```

 ./mvnw clean install - will return a JAR file -- spring-0.0.1-SNAPSHOT.jar and will also run the tests
+You can also run the Application.java class from your IDE and supply it with arguments.

 ### Prerequisites